aplteam/MarkAPL/Files/MarkAPL.md

 * The implementation of [Definition lists](#) comes with some restrictions; see there.

 * Special attributes got introduced by Extra Markdown, and they are partly supported in Pandoc but they are not part of the CommonMark specification.
-However, they are recognized by MarkAPL with a syntax that is slightly different from other implementations.
+However, they are recognized by `MarkAPL` with a syntax that is slightly different from other implementations.
 This makes it much less probable that the user needs to escape any `{` and `}` characters at the cost of compatability.

 * Regarding the LeanPub extension see the separate document "LeanPubExtensions.html".

 #### Check boxes

+Note that for readability the examples here show the `_` character to represent a space character.

-You may add check boxes with either `[ ] ` (the space between the two brackets is required to make it an un-ticked check box) or `[x] ` or `[X] `.
+You may add check boxes with either `[_]_` (the space between the two brackets is required to make it an un-ticked check box) or `[x]_` or `[X]_`.

 A line must start with either of them but might also have up to three leading spaces.

-Apart fromt the check box such a line is an ordinary  paragraph.
+Apart from the check box such a line is an ordinary  paragraph.

 Examples --- this: